louisepb/IAA3DWeaveProject/parameterisedTextile/readme.md

 TexGen updates:

-* Added new CTextileDecoupled class - to be renamed later.
+* Added new CTextileDecoupledLToL class.
 This allows multiple binder positions to be set anywhere in stack.

+Optimisation work flow:

+*